dharhar/jump/README.md

 **usage:**

  Press 'j s' to save the current location so you can jump to it.
+ Press 'j e' to edit the locations.
  Press 'j' with no args to see a list of locations to jump to.
  Press 'j \<location\>' to jump to that location.
- Edit '.jumps' in your home directory if you want to change/delete your saved locations.